hobaDevHome/portofolio/Readme.md

 # My Portfolio
 Welcome to my portfolio!
-This repository contains a collection of my projects that highlight my skills and expertise.
+This repository contains a web page hosting my portfolio that highlights my skills and expertise.